The shortnose sturgeon is a bony, ancient-looking fish that lives mostly in the Potomac and Susquehanna rivers. It is an endangered species.

 The shortnose sturgeon has a brown, tan or bluish-black body and a whitish belly.
 It has no scales, but five rows of bony plates, called scutes, cover its head and body: one along the back, one along either side and two along the belly.
 It grows very slowly, eventually reaching about 4.5 feet in length and weighing 50 pounds.
 It has a short, broad snout with a rounded tip, with four sensory barbels on the underside of its snout.
 Its mouth is soft and toothless.

-This fish spends most of the year in the lower reaches of its spawning river, occasionally venturing out into the Chesapeake Bay.
+Spends most of the year in the lower reaches of its spawning river, occasionally venturing out into the Chesapeake Bay.
 To spawn, it will move upriver to cool, fast-moving waters.
 Small spawning populations have been recorded in the Potomac and Susquehanna rivers.
-The shortnose sturgeon is extremely rare.

 Shortnose sturgeon prey upon benthic creatures including clams and other mollusks, crustaceans, worms and insects.
 As bottom-feeders, they use their snout to root through the mud and find their prey, then suck it into their mouth like a vacuum.